 (official seal) (State)

 Certificate Number

-Iss sued under the provisions of the
+Is sued under the provisions of the

-INTERNATIONAL CODE FOI R THE SECURITY OF SHIPS AND OF PO (ISPS CODE) ORT FACILITIES
+INTERNATIONAL CODE FO R THE SECURITY OF SHIPS AND OF PORT FACILITIES (ISPS CODE)

-Under the authority of the Gover rnment of
+Under the authority of the Gove rnment of

-by (name of State •)
+(name of State)

+by

 rsons or organization authorized)

 Name of ship :

-Distinctive number or letters :
+Distinctive number or letters

-Port of registry :
+Port of registry

-Type of ship :
+Type of ship

-Gross tonnage IMO Number ·
+Gross tonnage IMO Number

-:ny:
+:any:

-THIS IS TO CERTIFY: •••••
+THIS IS TO CERTIFY:

-and any associated security equipment of with section 19.1 of part A of the ISPS Code

-equipment of the ship i owed that the security system and any a s in all respects satisfactory and that the s ents of chapter XI-2 of the Convention and ship complies with
+verified in accordance that the verification sl equipment of the ship n and any associated security equipment of the ship has been with section 19.1 of part A of the ISPS Code; howed that the security system and any associated security is in all respects satisfactory and that the ship complies with tents of chapter XI-2 of the Convention and part A of the ISPS

-3 that the ship is provided with an approved Ship Security Plan.
+3 that the ship is provided d with an approved Ship Security Plan.

-Date of initial/renewal verification on on which this certificate is based
+Date of initial/renewal verificati on on which this certificate is based

 This Certificate is valid until

-subject to verifications in accord ance with section 19.1.1 of part A of the IS PS Code.
+subject to verifications in accord lance with section 19.1.1 of part A of the ISPS Code.

-Issued at ×
+Issued at(place of issue of the Cer tificate)

 Date of issue

-(Signature of the duly dissuing the Certi
+(Signature of the duly authorized official issuing the Certificate)

-(Seal or sta mp of issuing authority, as appropriate)
+(Seal or ste amp of issuing authority, as appropriate)